S1mplector/Koware/README.md

 ## CLI selection and history
 - When multiple search results are found, the CLI will prompt you to pick an index (or pass `--index <n>` / `--non-interactive` to skip prompts).
 - Stream selection prefers HLS/DASH and HTTPS hosts; noisy HTTP logging is filtered by default.

+## Usage & Legality

+- Koware is a locally-hosted and operated tool that aggregates and presents links to content that is already publicly available on the internet.
+Koware strictly does NOT host or distribute media, and it does NOT include or support bypassing paywalls or DRM.

+- Your use must comply with local laws, website terms of service, and third-party rights.
+Whether your usage is lawful depends on what you access and how you access it.
+- See Usage-Notice.md for more details.